 Hepatitis C Tests

-The first test used to check for hepatitis C infection is a blood test for the hepatitis C antibody.
-Your body makes this antibody when it is infected with the hepatitis C virus.
-The doctor can send the blood to a lab to be checked, or use a rapid test called OraQuick.
-The rapid test takes about 20 minutes.
+The first way to check for the infection is a blood test for the hepatitis C antibody.
+Your body makes this when it’s infected with the virus.
+The doctor can take blood and send it to a lab, or use a rapid test called OraQuick.
+It gives results in about 20 minutes.

-If the antibody test doesn't find anything, then you probably don't have hepatitis C. But if you have been exposed to hepatitis C within the past 6 months, you will need to be tested again later to be sure.
+If the antibody test doesn't find anything, then you probably don't have hepatitis C. But if you’ve been exposed within the past 6 months, you’ll need to be checked again later to be sure.

-If the antibody test finds antibodies, your doctor will do another test called a PCR test.
-The PCR test looks for the genetic material of the hepatitis C virus living in your body.
+If the antibody test is positive, your doctor will do a PCR test.
+It looks for the genetic material of the hepatitis C virus living in your body.

-If the PCR test does not find anything, you might have had hepatitis C in the past and your body cleared it.
+If it doesn’t find anything, you might have had hepatitis C in the past and your body cleared it.
 Your doctor may repeat the test to be sure.

-If both tests show you have hepatitis C, then you are infected and need treatment.
+If both tests show you have hepatitis C, then you’re infected and need treatment.

 Before treatment starts, you may have a liver biopsy.
-A biopsy shows the amount of liver damage caused by the virus.
-In a biopsy, the doctor inserts a special needle through the skin and into the liver.
-A small sample of liver tissue is removed.
+This shows how much harm the virus has done.
+The doctor will insert a special needle through your skin and into the organ.
+He'll use it to remove a small sample of tissue.

-Other tests used for finding the amount of damage to the liver are the Fibrosure blood test and an ultrasound based test.
-Your doctor will know which test is best for you.
+Other ways to measure damage to your liver are the Fibrosure blood test and an ultrasound based test.
+Your doctor will know which one is best for you.